Dear Good Girls,

 In a world where everyone is focused on being bad, our team is especially concerned with being genuinely, incredibly, and unapologetically good.
 Explicitly, I define our "goodness" in a multifaceted way:

-~ Redefining what it means to be a woman who deserves to be praised.
+~ Redefining what it means to be “good.”

 ~ Working to shift the focus of urban culture

 ~ Highlighting incredible black women who reflect excellence, and represent the epitome of blackness

 through their abilities to achieve excellence in all of their endeavors.